knpuniversity/symfony4/knpu/ep3b-doctrine-relations/comment-is-deleted.md

 `show.html.twig` and, right after the date, add an if statement: if `comment.isDeleted`, then, add a close, "X", icon and say "deleted".

-Ok, find your terminal and freshen up your fixtures:
+Find your terminal and freshen up your fixtures:

 ```terminal
 php bin/console doctrine:fixtures:load